-How to Preserve Fresh Basil on the Countertop
+How to Preserve Basil on the Countertop

-, to use in soups, stews, and pasta sauce all winter long.
+For years I’ve been freezing fresh basil, to use in soups, stews, and pasta sauce all winter long.
 Then a few years ago I started to hear about a way of preserving basil when you wanted to use it fresh, but had more than you needed right then.

 Recently I cut several buckets of basil and froze some, used some to make basil pesto, and kept out a generous handful of basil stalks for a little experiment.
 So, just how long do you think a jar of basil will stay good on the kitchen counter if you keep adding water?